b12io/orchestra/docs/source/getting_started.rst

 of your own at any time once Orchestra is running.
 If you haven't created an admin account for your Django project, you can load a sample one (username:
 ``admin``, password: ``admin``) with ``python manage.py loaddata demo_admin``.

+We provide the option to use the third-party package `django-hijack
+<https://github.com/arteria/django-hijack>`_ to act on behalf of users.
+To
+enable this setting, ensure that the following setting is set ``HIJACK_ALLOW_GET_REQUESTS = True``, in addition to including the urls referenced above.

 Now Orchestra should be ready to go!
 If you're confused about any of the above, check out our barebones `example project <https://github.com/unlimitedlabs/orchestra/tree/stable/example_project>`_.